 [Fire] Cupping: Fire inserted into a glass cup burns the oxygen of it, the fire is taken out of the cup that is immediately put onto the affected area.
 Because the cup is searching for oxygen, it pulls up the tissue and musculature allowing blood and lymph to move through the area.
 It helps tight muscles to relax.
 Cupping is not hot or painful, but it may leave a red or purple bruise.

 Gua Sha: Passing a spoon or other tool along the skin rapidly to break up adhesions and loosen tight muscles.
 Gua Sha will likely leave red or purple bruising as well.
 Gua Sha does not have to be painful, if you tell your acupuncturist that it hurts, they can use less pressure.

-Moxibustion: It literally means heat therapy, but it is in reference to burning dried mugwort on or near the skin to bring blood or energy to a point or area.
+Moxibustion: It literally means heat therapy, but it is in reference to burning dried mugwort near the skin to bring blood or energy to a point or area.
 Moxa, as it is lovingly called, is good for sharp or stabbing pain.
-It is particularly effective on arthritic pain and digestive and gynecological conditions.
-The heat from the moxa penetrates deeper to the skin than the heat of a heating pad or hot shower.
+It is particularly effective on arthritis as well as digestive and gynecological conditions.
+The heat from the moxa penetrates into muscles and joints, deeper than the heat of a heating pad or hot shower.